alexkats/files-indexer/README.md

   explicitly in this case.
 The side effect of it is that if we stop tracking that parent path, child paths won't be tracked anymore as well.
+* Several filters are added to increase performance of indexing large directories.
+One of those is binary file filtering.
+It first tries to find UTF BOMs, and if none are found, 1KB is read to find if there are any null bytes present.
+If no BOMs are found and there's at least one null byte found, the file is considered binary.
+* One of the side effect of filtering binary files is that archives are not indexed anymore.
-* It's assumed that all files are in the UTF-8 encoding.
+* It's assumed that all files that are indexed are in the UTF-8 encoding.

 ### Possible enhancements in the future

+* Make it possible to read contents of an archive (recursively) and apply the same binary filter on files inside and index non-binary files inside the archive.
 * It would be great to give a priority to events that delete index if the path is stopped being watched.
 That would be helpful in situations when we index some very large directory and want to stop watching it without too much waiting.
-* Show some status/progress bar for current indexing process per path, at least for initial indexing.
 * Register some paths for tracking that don't yet exist on the filesystem.